blueberry-py/blog/content/post/uv-is-latest-attempt-to-rule-them-all/index.md

 Maybe it's short for "universal/ultimate/unified virtualenv manager"?

-The dedicated docs pages of `uv` are not present, which is a pitty.
+The dedicated docs pages of `uv` are not present at the time of writing, which is a pitty.

 ## References